kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 The second part of the test consists of testing executions within the previously set private network.
 For this, first, the smart contract `Hello World` that is in the folder` smart_contracts / bindings / hello_world.go` must be implemented and validated that it has been successfully implemented.

-And, finally, validate if the Bootnode contains that the signer account
+And finally, validating if the Bootnode contains the signer's account

+1. Add `my_advance_test` in the list, that the testsuite will be executed, inside the `my_testsuite.go` file

-1. Implements the Setup() method of the test `my_advanced_test_.go` in order to start the Ethereum private network with multiple nodes
+### Implements the Setup() method of the test `my_advanced_test_.go` in order to start the Ethereum private network with multiple nodes
    1. In your preferred IDE, open the advanced Ethereum test `my_advanced_test` at `testsuite/testsuite_impl/my_advanced_test/my_advanced_test.go`
    1. Start the private network composed by one bootnode and three simple nodes and using the custom genesis block stored at `testsuite/data/genesis.json`
-      1. Start the bootnode and get its ENR address which will be important to start to others nodes
+      1. Start the bootnode and get its ENR address which will be used to start to others nodes
          1. Add the service to the testsuite's network
             1. Create and object of `services.ContainerCreationConfig` you can review the basic test `my_test` to check how was created on it
                1. Load the following statics files:`genesis.json`, `password.txt` and `UTC--2021-08-11T21-30-29.861585000Z--14f6136b48b74b147926c9f24323d16c1e54a026` using the IDs previously set in the `Configure` method, with the `WithStaticFiles()` method of the builder